top of page

 Core Safety Topics in Your Training

-Your OSHA 10 hour training will cover a range of specific, critical safety topics that you’re likely to encounter on the job.
+Your training will cover a range of specific, critical safety topics.

-Falls are one of the leading causes of death in construction, making fall protection a top priority.
-This topic covers the proper use of guardrails, safety nets, and personal fall arrest systems like harnesses and lanyards.
-For rooftop and ladder scenarios, see our roofing safety fundamentals for real‑world tips.
+• Fall Protection: Falls are a leading cause of death in construction.
+This topic covers the proper use of guardrails, safety nets, and personal fall arrest systems.
+For rooftop and ladder scenarios, see our roofing safety fundamentals for real world tips.

-Contact with electricity is another major risk.
-In 2019 alone, 166 U.S. workers died from electrical contact.
-This part of the training covers safe work practices, grounding, and procedures like Lockout/Tagout to de‑energize equipment during maintenance.
-For practical checklists and LOTO refreshers you can use in the field, visit our technical support for field techs category.
+• Electrical Safety: This training covers safe work practices, grounding, and procedures like Lockout and Tagout to de energize equipment.
+For practical checklists you can use in the field, visit our technical support for field techs category.

-This topic is all about preventing slips, trips, and falls on the same level.
-It includes standards for things like floor conditions, stairways, and ladders to ensure surfaces are safe to walk and work on.
-Get site‑specific checklists in our property maintenance safety tips.
+• Walking Working Surfaces: This is about preventing slips, trips, and falls on the same level, covering standards for floors, stairs, and ladders.
+Get site specific checklists in our property maintenance safety tips.

-When hazards can’t be eliminated or engineered out, PPE is your last line of defense.
-This includes gear like hard hats, safety glasses, gloves, and respirators.
-You’ll learn when PPE is necessary and how to use it correctly.
-For deeper guidance on selecting and caring for PPE, explore our safety articles.
+• Personal Protective Equipment (PPE): When hazards can’t be engineered out, PPE is your last line of defense.
+This includes gear like hard hats, gloves, and respirators.
+Explore our safety articles for deeper guidance.

-Any machine part, function, or process that could cause injury must be safeguarded.
-Machine guarding training teaches you to recognize the dangers of moving parts and ensure that proper guards are in place and functioning.
-See examples and checklists in our mechanical systems training.
+• Machine Guarding: This teaches you to recognize the dangers of moving parts and ensure that proper guards are in place.
+See examples in our mechanical systems training.

 Your Rights and Responsibilities on the Job